OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 The widget reacts every time you hit return.

 #### Bridging the gap between MQTT and WebSocket
-- MQTT is supported by most of - if not all - the IoT server you can reach, but it is _not_ directly supported by the browsers.
+- MQTT is supported by most of - if not all - the IoT servers you can reach, but it is _not_ directly supported by the browsers.
 - WebSocket is supported by the modern browsers, but most of the IoT servers you can reach do not provide this protocol.